 1- Weak compliance risk management: Form a compliance team to identify compliance needs and requirements, and to assess the existing compliance program.

-2- Compliance process and technology: Assess objectives and compliance, and invest in new technology.
+2- Compliance process and technology: Analyze objectives and compliance, and invest in new technology.
 Technological choices vary from compliant cloud storage for HIPAA, to unified GRC frameworks, to compliance point products such as financial reporting for SOX.

-3- Reviewing millions of documents: Some compliance investigations require companies to assess and review millions of documents within a few weeks.
+3- Reviewing millions of documents: Some compliance investigations require companies to analyze and review millions of documents within a few weeks.
 Consider automated compliance workflows which are platforms that save large amounts of money on the review process.

 So far, risks stemming from external events have been discussed in business risk management.
 However, your own company’s also a source of risk.

 Operational risk is an unexpected failure in your firm’s daily operations.
 It could either be a technical failure or a failure caused by people.